Create your survey

 • Other

-• Monthly or more
+• Monthly

 • Once a year

-• Rarely/Never
+• Neutral

-NPS-type question for professional development feedback
+NPS-style questions for professional development surveys

 The power of follow-up questions

-Suggest 10 open-ended questions for teacher survey about professional development.
+Suggest 10 open-ended questions for Teacher survey about Professional Development.

 Look at the questions and categorize them.
 Output categories with the questions under them.